avr/webform_commerce/README.markdown

 A Drupal 7 Webform Component which does the following:

 1. Creates a commerce line item type: "Webform fee"
-2. Creates a webform component: "Commerce payment"
+2. Creates a Webform component: "Commerce payment"

 Creates rules which do the following:

-1. After submitting the form, calculates the total cost
+1. After submitting the Webform, calculates the total cost
 2. After checkout is complete:
-   * Retrieves the webform submission id (sid) from the submitted webform
+   * Retrieves the Webform submission id (sid) from the submitted webform
-   * Changes the status of the webform from "unpaid" to "paid"
+   * Changes the status of the Webform from "unpaid" to "paid"

 ##FEATURES
 * Simple setup for event registrations